The Unconditional Me/Couple/Family

 I enjoy helping my clients on their journey for a quality life experience.
 Many find my compassionate, non-judgmental and inquisitive approach helps ease the challenge of confronting their personal issues.

 Regular Sessions are 55 minutes.
 There are Extended Half, Full and Multiple day options which are helpful when working with couples and families.
 Please contact Linda at firstname.lastname@example.org for additional information and to schedule an appointment.

 About Marriage & Family Therapy

-Marriage & Family Therapy is based on the research and theory that mental illness and family problems are best treated within a family context.
+Marriage & Family Therapy is based on the research and theory that mental illness and family problems are best treated within a family or system context.
 Trained in psychotherapy and family systems, Marriage & Family Therapists focus on understanding their clients’ symptoms and interaction patterns within their existing environment.
 Marriage & Family Therapists treat individuals, couples, and families.
 Whomever the client, Family Therapists treat from a relationship perspective that incorporates the family/work/school/community system.

-Marriage & Family Therapists treat a wide range of serious clinical problems including: depression, marital problems, anxiety, individual psychological problems, and child-parent problems.
+Marriage & Family Therapists treat a wide range of serious clinical problems including: trauma, depression, marital problems, anxiety, individual psychological problems, and child-parent problems.